python-webuntis/python-webuntis/docs/quickstart.rst

 .. note::

     - **You need an account for the API.** You can't access the API anonymously.
 It's designated that schools give each student a user account for the WebUntis server they're using.
 Many schools just make the timetable world-accessible though, preventing any use of the API.
 If you happen to be at such a school, you're a pitiful bastard.

     - **The API is read-only.** And there's nothing you can do about it.

+    - **Different schools, different rules.** It is not neccessary that schools enter information about, for example, a teacher, in the correct format.
+      It might happen that a school abuses the name field of a teacher to just write the teacher's initials in it.
+Testing is the only sane way out of this.

 Are you still reading?
 Okay, let's install the webuntis package::